INDUSTRY PARTNERS OF ISCO

 The Sea Alarm Foundation is an initiative by individuals and organisations involved in spills where birds and mammals became oiled.
 It was generally felt that lessons from passed spills should be learned.
 Under the umbrella of Sea Alarm constructive steps have been taken to involve those parties with a degree of responsibility during oil spills (including wildlife responders, relevant government agencies, international government and non-governmental organisations [NGOs], and leading parties in industry) in a setting up a strategic programme of action.
 It is in dialogue with all these parties that Sea Alarm has taken the role of facilitator to improve the state of preparedness throughout Europe.
 Results from Sea Alarm’s work are increasingly applicable on a global scale.http://www.sea-alarm.org/

-The UK Spill Association (UK Spill) represents companies, organisations and individuals working in the oil spill control industry in the UK and is recognised by the UK Environmental and Maritime Regulators as the national industry body for the commercial and related interests of the industry.
+The UK and Ireland Spill Association represents companies, organisations and individuals working in the oil spill control industry in the UK and Republic of Ireland.
+ISAS is recognised by all the environmental regulatory authorities in both countr